Best of China & Hong Kong 2020 - 16 Days

 Today is a free day to explore the vibrant culture and lifestyle of Shanghai.
 Indulge yourself by shopping at the stores along Nanjing Road, which is the main shopping street of Shanghai and one of the world's busiest shopping streets.
 If you're just looking for a relaxing time, stop by the famous Old Jazz Bar at Peace Hotel.
 Its open daily from 8pm to 2am where you can enjoy jazz music dating back to the 30's and 40's and experience specially prepared cocktails and Irish or Italian coffee.
 You can also visit the massive Shanghai Museum with a collection of over one hundred thousand ancient artifacts, arts, and cultural relics.
 Whatever you choose, you will enjoy the splendors of this magnificent city!

-Day 16 - Depart Beijing to USMeals: Breakfast, In-flight Meals
+Day 16 - Depart Shanghai to USMeals: Breakfast, In-flight Meals

-The journey finally comes to an end and now come for us to part ways.
-We hope you enjoyed your time in China and will be leaving this country with endless amounts of stories, memories and captivating pictures of the entire journey.
-You will be transferred to the airport.
-Air China will take you home on the same day.
+We hope you enjoyed your time in China and will be leaving this country with endless amounts of stories, memories, and captivating pictures of the entire journey.
+You will be transferred to the airport and Air China will take you home on the same day.